A Combination Theorem for Metric Bundles: The Combination Theorem

 When the vertices are in the same horizontal space $F_b$ then since $C(X_1,X_2,X_3)\cap F_b$ is (uniformly) quasiconvex in $F_b$, and since nearest point projections onto quasiconvex sets in hyperbolic metric spaces are coarsely Lipschitz (cf. Lemma 3.2 of \cite{mitra-trees}) the claim follows.

-When the vertices are not in same horizontal space then the same argument as in Lemma $\ref{qi-comm-proj}$ \cite{mitra-trees, bowditch-ct} shows that nearest-point projections and quasi-isometries almost commute.
+When the vertices are not in same horizontal space then the same argument as in Lemma $\ref{qi-comm-proj}$ (also see \cite{mitra-trees, bowditch-ct}) shows that nearest-point projections and quasi-isometries almost commute.
 The rest of the proof is a replica of Theorem \ref{retract} \cite{mitra-ct}. \end{proof}

-\begin{rmk} In fact, it follows easily that $\Pi$ restricted to $C(X_1, X_2)$ is a qi-embedding into any sufficiently large neighborhood of $C(X_1,X_2,X_3)$ where the latter is equipped with a path metric induced from $X$. \end{rmk}
+\begin{rmk} In fact, $\Pi$ restricted to $C(X_1, X_2)$ is simply an inclusion map.
+Hence by Lemma \ref{property1}, $\Pi$ is a qi-embedding of $C(X_1, X_2)$ into any sufficiently large neighborhood of $C(X_1,X_2,X_3)$ equipped with a path metric induced from $X$. \end{rmk}

 \begin{lemma} Given $c_1 \geq 1$ and $L \geq 0$ as above there exists $D_{\ref{proj-dist}}(=D_{\ref{proj-dist}}(c_1,L))$ such that the following holds. \\ For all $x \in C_L(X_1,X_2)\cup C_L(X_3,X_4)$ the horizontal distance between $x$ and $\Pi(x)$ is at most $D_{\ref{proj-dist}}$. \end{lemma}